Dungeons & Dragons (film series): Dungeons & Dragons (2000)

-The Empire of Izmer is a divided land.
+The Empire of Izmir is a divided land.
 An elite group of sorcerers, known as "The Mages", rule the land while the commoners are left defenseless.
-The Empress of Izmer, Savina, fights for equality and prosperity amongst all citizens, but the wicked and powerful Mage Profion plots to overtake her throne.
+The Empress of Izmir, Savina, fights for equality and prosperity amongst all citizens, but the wicked and powerful Mage Profion plots to overtake her throne.
 As he plots to rule the Empire by nefarious means, the Empress seeks the Rod of Savrille, which has the power to control the Red Dragons.
 She hires two petty thieves, Ridley and Snails, who become her key to aligning with the dragonkeeper.
-Together with a mage apprentice named Marina, a combative Dwarf named Elwood, and the Empire's personal expert tracker - an Elf named Norda- they must outpace Profion's chief henchman Damodar to find the Rod of Savrille; the artifact that has the power to set their Kingdom free.
+Together with a mage apprentice named Marina, a combative Dwarf named Elwood, and the Empire's personal expert tracker - an Elf named Norda - they must outpace Profion's chief henchman Damodar to find the Rod of Savrille, the artifact that has the power to set their kingdom free.

+The first film in the series, Dungeons & Dragons was released on December 8, 2000.

 Dungeons & Dragons: Wrath of the Dragon God (2005)

-When the evil sorcerer Damodar succeeds in stealing the mystic elemental black orb, he declares a sinister vengeance against the kingdom of Ismir.
+When the evil sorcerer Damodar succeeds in stealing the mystic elemental black orb, he declares a sinister vengeance against the kingdom of Izmir.
 A decorated warrior of the Empire, named Berek, and Melora, an unseasoned sorceress join forces with four heroes - representing Intelligence, Wisdom, Honor and Strength - to thwart the evil Mage and his growing army.
 Together they must reach the vault that holds the orb, assembling their own army, and defeat Damadar before he awakens the dormant black dragon whose purpose would destroy the entire kingdom.

-It is the second instalment in the series, it serves as a stand-alone sequel to Dungeons & Dragons (2000).
+Wrath of the Dragon God is the second instalment in the series and serves as a stand-alone sequel to Dungeons & Dragons (2000).
 The only returning actor is Bruce Payne, reprising his role as Damodar.
 The film premiered at the Sci-Fi Channel on October 10, 2005.
 It was released in theaters in Europe as well as some parts of North America and Latin America, and released on DVD on February 7, 2006.

 Dungeons & Dragons 3: The Book of Vile Darkness (2012)

+A young knight named Grayson recruits the team to save his father from evil warlord Shantrax, who also wants to use the magical Book of Vile Darkness for malevolent purposes.

-It is the third installment in the series.
-Shot in Bulgaria in 2011, it was released direct-to-DVD in the United Kingdom on August 9, 2012.
+The Book of Vile Darkness is the third installment in the series and was released direct-to-DVD in the United Kingdom on August 9, 2012.